rust-bio/rust-bio/README.md

 }
 ```

 In the next example, none of the variables *n*, *k* and *w* used in the space complexity expression matches any field names of the struct `BitEnc`, so we need to define explicitly.
+Simple expressions like `width = 7` and `4 * 7 = 28` are enclosed in backticks.

 ```rust
 /// A sequence of bitencoded values.